pdxiv/go-network-test/README.md

 ### Performance

 To make sure that we get enough performance in Linux, it's important that we remember to increase the default OS send and receive buffer size for all types of connections.
 Increasing it to something like 32 mb seems to work well for what we're trying to do here.
 It may be a good idea to increase the number of simultaneous open file handles to handle high load scenarios better.
-It may also be a good idea to decrease the numer of "TIME_WAIT"s.

 ```bash
 sysctl -w net.core.rmem_max=33554432